European Australians: Architecture

 The Sydney Opera House was formally opened on 20 October 1973, by Queen Elizabeth II.
 After a gestation beginning with Utzon's 1957 selection as winner of an international design competition.
 The government of New South Wales, led by the premier, Joseph Cahill, authorised work to begin in 1958 with Utzon directing construction.
 The government's decision to build Utzon's design is often overshadowed by circumstances that followed, including cost and scheduling overruns as well as the architect's ultimate resignation.

 Australia has three architectural listings on UNESCO's World Heritage list: Australian Convict Sites (comprising a collection of separate sites around Australia, including Hyde Park Barracks in Sydney, Port Arthur in Tasmania, and Fremantle Prison in Western Australia); the Sydney Opera House; and the Royal Exhibition Building in Melbourne.
 Contemporary Australian architecture includes a number of other iconic structures, including the Harbour Bridge in Sydney and Parliament House, Canberra.
 Significant architects who have worked in Australia include Governor Lachlan Macquarie's colonial architect, Francis Greenway; the ecclesiastical architect William Wardell; the designer of Canberra's layout, Walter Burley Griffin; the modernist Harry Seidler; and Jørn Utzon, designer of the Sydney Opera House.
 The National Trust of Australia is a non-governmental organisation charged with protecting Australia's built heritage.

+Religion

+Christianity was brought to Australia by the British.

+Cuisine

+British colonists and Irish settlers brought European foods such as roast dinners, meat pies, and fish and chips to Australia.